terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ### Javascript

-As mentioned earlier I fetched the [bundle.js] and the first thing I had tried was to search for part of the code where `hash` is calculated.
+As mentioned earlier I fetched the [bundle.js] and the first thing I have tried was to search for part of the code where `hash` is calculated.

 ```js
 function(e, t) {